 One of Milwaukee’s most intriguing cordless tool selections is their MX FUEL product line[1].
 Since these options don’t operate with gas, they have fewer emissions and require less maintenance.

 All of these cordless tools, just like the Milwaukee M18 Chainsaw and other battery-powered products under the brand, are compatible with battery types M12 or M18.
-Because of this, we didn’t have to waste time finding different batteries for different tools during the test.
+Because of this, users don’t have to waste time finding different batteries for different tools.

 Corded Tools